 Artichokes.
 Artichokes are perennial and should be placed 4 to 5 feet (1.2-1.5m) apart.
 Add compost and well-rotted manure to the planting hole.
 Roots should be set about 6 inches (15cm) deep.

 Witloof chicory.
-Roots of witloof chicory can be planted in deep pots or boxes of soil, peat moss, and sand in a cellar or shed at about 45ºF (7.2ºC) for winter salads.
+Roots of witloof chicory can be planted in deep pots or boxes of soil, aged compost, and sand in a cellar or shed at about 45ºF (7.2ºC) for winter salads.
 Harvest when young shoots appear.

 Herbs.
 Harvest herb leaves and seeds.
 Divide and transplant perennial herbs.
 In cold regions, clear the herb garden of annual herbs and dig over the soil.
 Pot up annual herbs to bring indoors for winter use.
 Place cloches over late-sown chervil and parsley and other herbs still in the garden.